Manifolds with Boundary

 6. The fundamental group of \(M\) is countable.

 Each statement is the boundary-aware version of a result proved for manifolds without boundary, and the proofs require only the substitution of half-balls for balls at boundary points.
-Statement (a) refines the earlier basis of precompact coordinate balls by allowing half-balls in the cover; the single-chart construction in \(\mathbb{R}^n\) is replaced, at boundary charts, by the identical construction inside \(\mathbb{H}^n\), and the countable assembly is unchanged.
-Statement (b) follows from (a) exactly as before, since local compactness needs only one precompact neighborhood at each point, and half-balls are precompact.
-Statement (c), paracompactness, is deduced from the basis of (a) and local compactness by the same compact-exhaustion argument, which never referred to the absence of boundary.
-Statements (d) and (e) are the connectivity properties: coordinate half-balls, like coordinate balls, are path-connected (a half-ball is convex, hence path-connected, and path-connectedness transfers under the chart homeomorphism), so the manifold again has a basis of path-connected open sets, and the component count is governed by second-countability just as before.
-Statement (f), the countability of the fundamental group, is of a different character from the rest: it is not a point-set consequence of the basis but a fact about the algebraic topology of \(M\).
-Its proof for manifolds without boundary cuts a loop into finitely many arcs, each confined to a simply connected coordinate ball, and reads off the loop's class from the countable record of how consecutive arcs meet.
-Nothing in that argument uses the absence of a boundary: coordinate half-balls are convex, hence simply connected, and the cover by half-balls is countable piece by piece exactly as the cover by balls.
-The same proof therefore applies verbatim, with half-balls substituted for balls at boundary charts, and \(\pi_1(M)\) is countable for a manifold with boundary as well.
+Statement (1) refines the earlier basis of precompact coordinate balls by allowing half-balls in the cover.
+At boundary charts the single-chart construction in \(\mathbb{R}^n\) is replaced by the identical construction inside \(\mathbb{H}^n\), and the countable assembly is unchanged.
+Statement (2) follows from (1) exactly as before, since local compactness needs only one precompact neighborhood at each point, and half-balls are precompact.
+Statement (3), paracompactness, is deduced from the basis of (1) and local compactness by the same compact-exhaustion argument, which never referred to the absence of boundary.
+Statements (4) and (5) are the connectivity properties.
+Coordinate half-balls, like coordinate balls, are path-connected, since a half-ball is convex and path-connectedness transfers under the chart homeomorphism.
+The manifold therefore again has a basis of path-connected open sets, and the component count is governed by second-countability just as before.

 Smooth Structures on Manifolds with Boundary

 Everything so far has been topological.
-To do calculus on a manifold with boundary we repeat the construction that produced smooth manifolds from topological ones: we single out a maximal atlas whose transition maps are diffeomorphisms.
+To do calculus on a manifold with boundary we repeat the construction that produced smooth manifolds from topological ones.
+We single out a maximal atlas whose transition maps are diffeomorphisms.
 There is exactly one new ingredient.
 Transition maps between boundary charts are maps between open subsets of the half-space \(\mathbb{H}^n\), not of \(\mathbb{R}^n\), and the Euclidean definition of smoothness we already have applies only to maps on open subsets of \(\mathbb{R}^n\).
 A subset of \(\mathbb{H}^n\) that meets the boundary hyperplane is not open in \(\mathbb{R}^n\), so before anything else we must say what it means for a map defined on such a set to be smooth.

 Smoothness on Subsets of the Half-Space

-The difficulty is that partial derivatives at a boundary point would have to be one-sided in the last variable, and a one-sided derivative is a weaker object than a genuine derivative: it sees only the values of the function on one side.
+The difficulty is that partial derivatives at a boundary point would have to be one-sided in the last variable, and a one-sided derivative is a weaker object than a genuine derivative.
+It sees only the values of the function on one side.
 The standard remedy declares a map smooth on a half-space subset exactly when it is the restriction of an honestly smooth map defined on a full Euclidean neighborhood.

 Definition: Smoothness on a Subset of \(\mathbb{H}^n\)